nphirning/Crazy-Cool/README.md

 # Crazy-Cool

-Code generation for the Classroom Object-Oriented Language (COOL).
+Code generation for the Classroom Object-Oriented Language (COOL) implemented in C++.